yatesco/seafile-docs/develop/web_api.md

 The api key can be retrieved by the obtain auth api.
 See the <a href="#quick-start">Quick Start</a> for details.

 For each API, we provide `curl` examples to illustrate the usage.
+We also provide `python` and `javascript` examples, please refer to https://github.com/haiwen/webapi-examples for details.

 ## <a id="status-code"></a>Status Code ##